Brooke-white/RecipeParser/README.md

 ## About
-A python script that parses recipe websites to create markup files with essential recipe information, like ingredients, instructions, and a photo of course!
+A python script that parses recipe websites to create markdown files with essential recipe information, like ingredients, instructions, and a photo of course!
 I made this so I can keep all of my favorite recipes organized in a psuedo recipe book.

 ## Dependencies